 If you don’t have a Mercy OB/GYN, ask your doctor for a referral.
 That way, when you do get pregnant, you’ll already have a specialist waiting.

 Most women under age 35 become pregnant within six months to a year of trying.
 Mercy Family Planning Services can help you understand your natural fertility cycle and learn when you are most likely to conceive.
+Other tips include:

 Whether this will be your first child or you’re adding to your family, your Mercy team is ready to care for you and your baby.